-This two-year program provides students the opportunity to develop knowledge and skills in fire protection technology, fire safety, emergency medical care, and radio dispatch.
-Students explore these professions through a variety of quest lecturers and site visitations.
+This two-year NYSED Approved CTE Program (see page 3) provides students the opportunity to develop knowledge and skills in fire protection technology, fire safety, emergency medical care, and radio dispatch.
+Students explore these professions through a variety of guest lecturers and site visitations.
 In the first year, students earn CPR certification and take the NYS Certified First Responder certification exam.
 The purpose of the second-year course is to prepare students to participate in an extensive field internship and take the NYS EMT-Basic (EMT-B) certification exam.